extend-chrome/messages/README.md

 An API for Chrome extension messaging that makes sense.
 Uses Promises and Observables for convenience.

-> This library is in beta until version 1.0.0.
-The API may change between minor
-> versions.
+> This README is outdated, please refer to Intellisense for now.
+Updates coming soon.

 ## Table of Contents